bostontrader/bookwerx-ui-elm/README.md

 Watch the console and you'll see a message telling you what port the server is listening to.

-Finally, you'll need a set of API Keys in order to use the API.
-Please review the **API** section for this.

 ## Runtime Configuration